AguaClara/filtration-theory/Spring 2019/Spring 2019 Report.md

 ### Introduction
 Sand filtration has been used since ancient times.
 In AguaClara water treatment plants, a common type of sand filtration is used - rapid (gravity) sand filtration.
 This filtration method requires the use of a chemical coagulant, polyaluminum chloride (PACl **[We write PACl]**), to aggregate small particles (flocs) to increase the ease of particle filtration.
 This filter design has proven to reduce turbidity below 0.3 NTU, which meets the EPA standards.
 Experimentation performed on the model sand filter in the lab and the sand filters in the water treatment plants built in Honduras have proved the effectiveness of StaRS filters.

 The goal of the StaRS Filter Theory sub-team is to develop a mathematical model describing the filter performance.
 To do so, the relevant filtration parameters must be determined through experimentation.
 These parameters can then be used to optimize filter performance for minimum effluent turbidity and maximum failure time.
 The filter parameters that were investigated by previous sub-teams included coagulant dosage, influent flow rate, influent turbidity, backwash duration (e.g. the time needed for the system to clean itself between runs) and floc size.
-The Spring 2019 team would consist  **[Try to use consistent past tense]** on running experiments and analyzing the performance with the 3 new StaRS filters that were built by the previous team.
-Each of the filters contains a layer of sand, differing in their sand grain size.
+The Spring 2019 team work consisted  **[Try to use consistent past tense]** on running experiments and analyzing the performance with the 3 new StaRS filters that were built by the previous team.
+Each of the filters contained a layer of sand, differing in their sand grain size.

 Last semester, while focusing on fabricating three new filters, the team developed a hypothesis for how sand grain size affects filter performance.
 The team hypothesized that the filter with the largest sand grains would have the shortest failure time.
 This hypothesis has not changed within the Spring 2019 team.
 Failure time corresponds to the time taken for the filter performance efficiency to decrease drastically.
 The team expects that flocs will be deposited along the sand pores at the same rate in every filter because the rate of the influent stream will be held constant.
 However, the volume of the filter will be held constant, so when sand grain size increases, the number of sand grain pores in the filter decreases.
 Ultimately, this means that for a filter filled with larger sand grains, there will be fewer sand pores active at one time.
 This is demonstrated in Figure 1.
 This decrease in pore number may cause the active filtration zone to move through the filter faster, leading to a quicker failure time.